angular/angular-ja/adev-ja/src/content/tools/cli/build-system-migration.md

 You can migrate to the new build system with applications that use the `browser` builder.
 If using a custom builder, please refer to the documentation for that builder on possible migration options.

-IMPORTANT: The existing Webpack-based build system is still considered stable and fully supported.
+IMPORTANT: The existing webpack-based build system is still considered stable and fully supported.
 Applications can continue to use the `browser` builder and projects can opt-out of migrating during an update.

 ## For new applications